 Besides undergoing a state and national background check, we require caregiver applicants to:

-- Perform a personality profile to determine whether they will be a good fit as a live-in caregiver with our agency.
+- Perform a multiple interviews to determine whether they will be a good fit as a live-in caregiver with our agency.

 - Meet one-on-one with our recruiters for an extensive interview

 - Attend our operation team’s full-day orientation designed to assess the applicant